fara-pug/fara-pug/index.md

     -   Reduces physical damage taken,
     -   Reduces duration of negative effects,
     -   Increases stamina regeneration rate.
+    -   Warhammer heavies do more damage based on RES

 4. Insight

-    Makes you good with spells, staff, foci, wands and scepters
+    Makes you good with Spells, Staves, Focuses, Wands and Scepters.

-    -   Increases damage of spells,
+    -   Increases the damage of spells,
-    -   Increases search ability,
+    -   Increases your search ability,
-    -   Decreases stamina cost of spells
+    -   Decreases the stamina cost of spells.

 5. Charm